BetterCodeBetterScience/book/book/workflows.md

 - Compute the correlation matrix across all variables
 - Generate a clustered heatmap for the correlation matrix

-I have implemented each of these components as a module [here]().
-The simplest possible workflow would be a script that simply imnports and calls each of the methods in turn.
+I have implemented each of these components as a module [here](https://github.com/BetterCodeBetterScience/bettercode/blob/main/src/bettercode/simple_workflow.py).
+The simplest possible workflow would be a script that simply imports and calls each of the methods in turn.
 For such a simple workflow this would be fine, but we will use the example to show how we might take advantage of more sophisticated workflow management tools.

 ### Running a simple workflow using GNU make